THE MOUNT EPHRAIM BOARD OF EDUCATION

 TEMPORARY LEAVE OF ABSENCE

-A. Teachers shall be entitled, in any contract year, to three (3) non-accumulative days with full pay.
-Two days may be used consecutively:
+A. Teachers shall be entitled, in any contract year, to two of the following (items #1, 2, or 3) non-accumulative days with full pay:

-1. Two (2) personal leave of absence days for which no reason other than “personal” need be given.
-One day may be granted the day immediately preceding or following a vacation; and
+2. One (1) personal leave of absence day for which no reason other than “personal” need be given; or

-Examples of valid reasons for using a personal business day:
+Examples of valid reasons for using a personal business day (this list is not all inclusive):

 a.
 Court appearance